7 Sights in Château-Thierry, France (with Map and Images)

 Ancien couvent des CapucinsZeugma fr (talk) (Antoine FLEURY-GOBERT) / CC BY-SA 1.0

 The Capuchin Convent is a former convent located in Château-Thierry, France.
-It forms the historic heart of the Capuchin college, which will become the Jean de La Fontaine middle school and high school in Château-Thierry, then the Jean Racine college when the high school was moved to modern buildings on the heights of the city.
+It forms the historic heart of the Capuchin College, which will become the Jean de La Fontaine College and High School in Château-Thierry, then the Jean Racine College when the high school was moved to modern buildings on the heights of the city.

 Wikipedia: Couvent des Capucins de Château-Thierry (FR)